Website Design with SEO: Building a Site for Search Engines

 On-page SEO and web design optimization tips

 Your website’s visual and organizational aspects keep people focused on your product and brand, not distracted by fancy elements or hindered by hard-to-find pages.
-Once you’ve developed a usable blueprint, it’s time to make sure everything you add is SEO-friendly.
+Once you’ve developed a usable blueprint, it’s time to ensure everything you add is SEO-friendly.

-Consistency is key to brand awareness, so having a plan and following it can increase your site’s visibility and conversions.
+Consistency is key to brand awareness, so following a plan can increase your site’s visibility and conversions.
 Whether you use SEO services or do it yourself (DIY), apply these tips to optimize your content.

-Title, header, and meta description tags provide structure to your web pages, making it easier for customers to learn about your products or services.
+Title, header, and meta description tags structure your web pages, making it easier for customers to learn about your products or services.
 Tags also help search engines understand your pages.

-• Title tag: Many content management systems (CRMs) automatically turn your title into an HTML title tag.
-Typically an SEO-friendly title tag is under 60 characters and uses a keyword near the beginning.
+• Title tag: Many content management systems (CRMs) automatically convert your title into an HTML title tag.
+An SEO-friendly meta tag is typically 50-60 characters long and uses a keyword near the beginning to signal relevance to both search engines and potential visitors.

 • Header tags: Page headers give structure to your copy, making it scannable.
 Search engines use headers to understand the content in the paragraphs under the header.
 Header tags are essential for visual appearance, website design, and SEO.

-• Meta description tags: Although search engines don’t rank sites based on meta description tags, people use these to decide if they want to click through to your page.
+• Meta description tags: Although search engines don’t rank sites based on meta description tags, people use these to decide whether to click through to your page.
 Create relevant yet compelling meta descriptions to boost traffic.
+A well-optimized meta description can enhance user engagement by summarizing page content in about 155-160 characters.
+Focus on a strong call to action and include secondary keywords when applicable.

 You may be familiar with industrial jargon, or your audience may read at higher levels than the typical person, but that’s still not a reason to fill your page with it.
 Making your site easy to comprehend saves people time.

-Although it’s essential to optimize your content for search engines, humans should come first.
+Although optimizing your content for search engines is essential, humans should come first.
 If a key phrase doesn’t make sense to a consumer, don’t put it in your copy.
-Instead, focus on user-friendly SEO techniques and create high-quality content.
+Instead, focus on user-friendly, SEO-optimized, high-quality content.

-However, readability isn’t only about your sentence structure and choice of words.
+However, readability isn’t only about sentence structure and word choice.
 Well-structured content with headers, bulleted lists, and plenty of white space makes your copy shine.

 Next, complete the alt text for all media.
-There’s no reason to give a lengthy description, as you’re merely describing what’s in the photo or video content.
+There’s no reason to give a lengthy description; you’re merely describing what’s in the photo or video content.
 Helping search engines read and index your multimedia files also assists people using screen readers.

 Plus, adding a transcript for video or audio files supports search engines and people using screen readers, making your multimedia content accessible to everyone.